matham/vet_cond/doc/source/config.rst

          The minimum and maximum duration of the ITI.
 A value will be chosen uniformly at random from that range.
      `duration`: float
          The duration of the trial.
-This is used when both shock and tone are disabled and the trial is then is just a delay of this length.

 `video_name_pat`: {animal}_trial{trial}_%m-%d-%Y_%I-%M-%S_%p.avi
  The pattern that will be used to generate the video filenames for each